conan-io/conan/README.rst

   (CMake, MSBuild, Makefiles, Meson, etc).
 - Extensible: Its python based recipes, together with extensions points allows for great power and flexibility.
 - Large and active community, especially in Github (https://github.com/conan-io/conan) and Slack (https://cpplang.now.sh/ #conan channel).
-  This community also creates and maintains packages in Conan-center and Bincrafters repositories in Bintray.
+  This community also creates and maintains packages in ConanCenter and Bincrafters repositories in Bintray.
 - Stable.
 Used in production by many companies, since 1.0 there is a commitment not to break package recipes and documented behavior.